Moonsong-Labs/moonwall/docs/guide/intro/getting-started.md

 ## Initializing Moonwall

 The first thing to do is to create a Moonwall config file.
-This can be initiated with the command:
+This can be initiated with the command below or you can [use the CLI to take the same steps](/guide/cmd/cli).

 ::: code-group